Charl-AI/Charl-AI.github.io/src/blog/pandoc/index.md

 I recently decided to overhaul this website.
 The inciting incident came when, after over a year of not touching it, I tried to write a new post.
 The blog was being built with Jekyll and a template that I found online.
 When coming back to the repo, I realised that I had no idea how anything worked.

-In recent months, I have become more and more convinced by the Unix philosophy of small and modular command line programs.
-When looking at alternatives to Jekyll, such as Hugo, I despaired at the thought of having to learn a whole framework without fundamentally understanding what's happening.
+In recent months, I have become more and more convinced by the Unix philosophy and have enjoyed solving problems with small and modular shell scripts.
+When looking at alternatives to Jekyll, such as Hugo and Gatsby, I despaired at the thought of having to learn these massive frameworks without fundamentally understanding what's they're doing.

-Inspired by [this post](https://ekiim.xyz/blog/entries/blog-with-pandoc-and-git/), I developed a custom static site generator which builds this website.
+Inspired by [ekiim's blog](https://ekiim.xyz/blog/entries/blog-with-pandoc-and-git/), I developed a custom static site generator which builds this website.
 After reading this post, you will be able to too!

+_Note: web development is well outside my area of expertise, so this post is admittedly pretty basic.
+It's the guide I wish I had before I started this project.
+The target audience is people like me who want to build simple, brutalist websites from scratch._

 ## What is a static site generator, actually?

 A static site is just a collection of html files.
 However, writing html directly is cumbersome, so most people prefer to write their content in a format like markdown.
 A static site generator simply compiles the markdown content into a collection of html pages to display.
 Notice that there's nothing special going on here -- all we need to do to make a basic static site generator is to wrap a document converter and add some convenience features.

 `pandoc` (the 'universal document converter') is great for this job.
 It can convert markdown to html, respecting code blocks, LaTeX-style maths, and embedded assets.
 It also lets you inject extra html and css for styling the output.
-For a basic example, try this:
+For a basic example, try this (you can open the html file in your web browser):

 ```bash
 echo "# Here is some markdown" > example_post.md